mixxxdj/manual/source/chapters/user_interface.rst

 **Talk Button**

-  .. versionchanged:: 1.11 Latch mode added
+  .. versionchanged:: 1.11 Latch mode added.

   Hold this button and talk to mix the microphone input into the Mixxx master output.
 Short click on the button for latching.
 This is handy for talking for